 - Dilated pupils

 It is important to remember though that if your ‘Fido’ and ‘Fluffy’ are joined at the hip, that this can increase Fluffy’s chance of permethrin toxicity.
 If you place the topical treatment onto the dog and the cat is in close contact or commonly grooms your dog, your cat could also become exposed to the treatment and quickly regret their close friendship.

 So what should you do if your cat starts showing these signs or you realise that you have made the mistake of medicating the cat with the wrong product?

 1) If no signs have appeared or they are still mild – such as increased drooling – you can attempt to decontaminate the fur at home by giving your cat a bath in warm water with dish detergent.
 Permethrin is an oil based compound and so detergent is the best way to remove it from the fur.

 NOTE: if your cat hates water, don’t attempt this decontamination at home as you will likely be quickly introduced to the sharper side of your beloved pet and regret the outcome.
-Instead bring them straight down the clinic and your vet can do the decontamination for you.
+Instead, bring them straight down to your vet so that they can do the decontamination for you.
 We’re used to the sharp bits.

 2) If your pet has started to show further signs please bring them straight down for assessment by your vet or one of our emergency vets after hours, as by this point they will likely need further treatment.